WallStreetMojo

 Step 2:- when payment is made

-In the next accounting period, when payment is made, you need to reverse the original entry, which has been passed before in the books of accounts.
-In order to reverse the transaction, debit the accrued liability account.
+In the next accounting period, when payment is made, you need to reverse the original entry, passed in the books of accounts.
+To reverse the transaction, debit the accrued liability account.
 The debit will decrease liability and credit cash or bank account because you paid the expense in cash.
-It will decrease the assets also.
+However, it will decrease the assets also.

 Debit expense payable